inspiredlabs/cwb/support/misc_notes.md

 Founded CWB in 2014 as a UK reg­istered charity to reinvent Humanitarian Aid

 5 major NGO Partnerships
-making an Award Winning contribution to Aid delivery
+making an Award Winning contributiontoAiddelivery

 SCALE: